Smooth-singing Josh Groban offers edgier sound on new album

 Los Angeles native Groban has also taken small acting roles in TV comedy "The Office, movie "Crazy Stupid Love" and will make a cameo appearance on an upcoming episode of "CSI: NY."

 If he had his dream gig, Groban said he would be fronting rock band Queen for a day.
-But in the more foreseeable future, he hoped to become a regular face in theater.
+But in the more foreseeable future, he hoped to become a regular face in theatre.

 "There are only so many albums I'm going to want to make before I decide to go and follow that dream for a minute or longer than a minute," the singer said.